lasjen/author-ws-demo/README.md

 Follow the description on this [page](https://blogs.oracle.com/dev2dev/entry/oracle_maven_repository_instructions_for) to allow maven to download Oracle jars from the Oracle Maven Repository.
 In short:
 - Run "mvn -emp <your.oracle.user.password>"
-- Add the following to the <servers> section in your "~/.m2/settings.xml" file:
+- Add the following to the <servers> section in your "~/.m2/settings.xml" file: (Note!
+Remember to update the "username" tag with your Oracle user e-mail address, and to update the "password" tag with the encrypted password given by the "mvn -emp" command)
 ```
 <server>
   <id>maven.oracle.com</id>